 Top Ten Things to do in New Orleans

-We had 4 days to explore the big easy, here were our favorite Top Ten Things to do in the city of Jazz, Creole Cuisine and Haunting Legends...
+We had four days to explore the big easy; here were our favorite Top Ten Things to do in the city of Jazz, Creole Cuisine, and Haunting Legends.

 1.Street Drinking-- 'cause here its totally legal, not a common practice in the U.S.A

-2. EAT -- being big time foodies, we knew as soon as we booked our flight, that the number one thing we wanted to do was eat!
-New Orleans is known for having amazing fusion of creole and cajun flavors and it certainly did not disappoint!
-We basically planned our days revolving around places we wanted to eat at, allowing enough time in between, with activities to digest and then start eating again!
+2. EAT -- being big-time foodies, we knew as soon as we booked our flight that the number one thing we wanted to do was eat!
+New Orleans is known for having a fantastic fusion of creole and cajun flavors, and it certainly did not disappoint!
+We basically planned our days revolving around places we wanted to eat at, allowing enough time between activities to digest, and then starting eating again!
 I am not kidding... this trip totally revolved around eating!
 So, do yourself a favor and try as many different dishes as you can!

-4. Hang out in Bywater and visit some colorful houses-- There are 4 major areas we recommend for spotting some of the most unique, colorful and beautiful homes of Nola; The French Quarter, Algiers Point, Faubourg Marigny and the Bywater District.
+4. Hang out in Bywater and visit some colorful houses-- There are 4 main areas we recommend for spotting some of the most unique, bright, and beautiful homes of Nola; The French Quarter, Algiers Point, Faubourg Marigny, and the Bywater District.

 7. Visit Jackson Square at night-- New Orleans is known to be one of the most haunted cities in the U.S.A.
-T.V. shows, movies and documentaries are shot there often, do to it's spooky setting and haunting legends.
-Groups of tourists gather up in Jackson Square at night to go on a guided ghost tour, where they take you to haunted bars, restaurants and houses!
+TV shows, movies, and documentaries are often shot there, due to its spooky setting and haunting legends.
+Groups of tourists gather up in Jackson Square at night to go on a guided ghost tour, where they take you to haunted bars, restaurants, and houses!
 This photo was taken on the rear side of the St. Louis Cathedral.
 It's a haunting sight with the shadow of the statue of Jesus projected in such a grand way, yet it symbolizes openness and acceptance.
 My emotions were contradicting each other as I stood in front of this cathedral.
 I felt fear, I saw beauty, I sensed urgency, I heard drunken people passing by.
 I stood there, suspended in time, contemplating ... different times, different eras, different lives... waiting for the perfect moment to take my shot.

 🍸 Reservations are required